• FAQ

 So, to address the question of people with multiple passports, you should show the passport which demonstrates your right to enter the UK.

 If you are British - show the British passport.
 If instead you show your other passport, that passport will not prove a right to enter the UK.
-If you had applied for EU Settlement Scheme status before naturalising as British, your non-British passport may still be linked to your EUSS status in the Government’s computer systems, but strictly speaking your British citizenship will override your settled status because under UK immigration law it is not possible to hold more than one status.
+If you had applied for EU Settlement Scheme status before naturalising as British, your non-British passport may still be linked to your EUSS status in the Government’s computer systems, but strictly speaking your settled status will be void - see our FAQ: I am an EU citizen and after I got settled status I naturalised as a British citizen.
+I do not have a British passport.
+Can I travel to and enter the UK on my EU passport?.

-If you are not British but have more than one nationality - show the passport / national identity card which is linked to your immigration status, or show a passport alongside a proof of immigration status (for example a biometric residence card/permit).
+If you are not British but have more than one nationality - show the passport / national identity card which is linked to your immigration status.
 Perhaps more than one of your identity documents is linked to your immigration status, in which case you can present any of those to the Border Force officer.

 See also our FAQ on which identity documents to use when booking a return trip from the UK to the EU.